Computational-Ethnography-Lab/.github/profile/README.md

 # The Computational Ethnography Lab (CEL)

-*Deploying and developing cutting-edge methodological techniques at the intersection of field research and computational social science to address complex problems of scientific and policy importance.* Located @ Rice University
+*Deploying and developing cutting-edge methodological techniques at the intersection of field research and computational social science to address complex problems of scientific and policy importance.* Located @ Rice University.

-You can download the latest version of the full visualization toolkit [here](https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit) or access an online version on [google collab](https://colab.research.google.com/drive/1n90EDMSiXhIaOULUMPJ4W4hqdZCh1NQw?usp=sharing).
+You can download the latest version of our CMAP* Visualization Toolkit [here](https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit) or access an online version on [google collab](https://colab.research.google.com/drive/1n90EDMSiXhIaOULUMPJ4W4hqdZCh1NQw?usp=sharing).

+_* CMAP = Cultural Mapping and Pattern Analysis_

 <sub><i>⚠️ Repository Status: This GitHub repository is currently under development.
 Documentation, code, and features are actively being updated/added and may be incomplete or subject to change.</i></sub>
 ---